Did you know?

 The NOCs in this category function as corporate entities and do not operate as extensions of their countries' governments.
 This category includes Petrobras (Brazil) and Statoil (Norway).
 These companies often balance profit-oriented concerns and the objectives of their countries with the development of their corporate strategies.
 Although these companies are driven by commercial concerns, they may also take into account their nations' goals when making investment or other strategic decisions.

 OPEC members have a large share of world oil supplies

-The Organization of the Petroleum Exporting Countries (OPEC) is a group that includes some of the world's most oil-rich countries (see list of OPEC member countries at right).
-Together, these countries control about 74% of the world's total proved crude oil reserves, and in 2017 they produced 43% of total world crude oil.
-Each OPEC country has at least one NOC, but most also allow international oil companies to operate within their borders.
+OPEC is a group that includes some of the world's most oil-rich countries.
+Together, these countries control about 72% of the world's total proved crude oil reserves, and in 2018 they accounted for about 42% of total world crude oil production.
+Each OPEC country has at least one NOC, but most also allow IOCs to operate within their borders.